Graduate Study in History of Science,Technology, Environment, and Health

 Atlantic World and Early America

 Zachary received his B.A. from Northern Michigan University and his M.A. from Miami University of Ohio.
 His interests center on environmental and economic history in colonial North America and the early United States.
-Current research projects analyze rivers as contested geographical spaces where cultures articulate competing notions of political economy and property rights.
+Current research projects analyze rivers as contested geographical spaces where cultures articulate competing notions of political economy and property rights

 Modern European History

 Sara completed her B.A. in European studies and music from the College of William and Mary in 2009.
-She is a fifth year PhD student with a major field in modern European history and a minor field in global and comparative history.
-Focusing on morphine, hashish, opium, ether, chloroform and cocaine, her dissertation explores the interwoven medical and cultural histories of mind-altering drugs in nineteenth-century France.
+She is a sixth-year PhD student with a major field in modern European history and a minor field in global and comparative history.
+Focusing on morphine, hashish, opium, ether, chloroform and cocaine, her dissertation explores the interwoven medical and cultural histories of psychotropic drugs in nineteenth-century France.
 By examining these substances in the context of criminal proceedings, psychological therapeutics, ideas and practices of sex and sexuality, surgical and obstetric anesthesia, and amateur and professional self-experimentation, her dissertation argues that psychotropic substances played a crucial role in the development of modern French subjectivities within a rapidly expanding pharmaceutical economy.

 Colonial, STEH, Early Modern European History